Design Pattern Evangelist Blog

 Once I had refactored the code, it made much more sense.
 The CircuitPack class made sense as an abstraction.
 Most of the implementation was in the CircuitPack, which made sense since most of the behavior was the same regardless of OC rates.
 The differences were mostly minor, and they resided in the specific TR classes to support the CircuitPack.
 The separation of concerns between the CircuitPack and TR abstraction layers became more obvious.

-I also felt confident that if a TR768 were ever developed, all I would have needed to do would be to derive a TR768 class from CircuitPack and provide the implementations for the abstract protected methods, which would be easily identified as a compile time errors until implemented.
+I also felt confident that if a TR768 were ever developed, all I would have needed to do would be to extend a TR768 class from CircuitPack and provide the implementations for the abstract protected methods, which would be easily identified as compile time errors until implemented.
 This would still involve work, but it would be isolated to the new TR768 class.
 There would probably be no need to modify the other classes as well.

 Hindsight is 20/20

 I do not blame the developer who originally created these classes.
 He was under tremendous pressure to deliver anything within extremely tight schedules.
 I suspect he started with just the TR48, and he later determined that a CircuitPack base class would be needed.
-He took his best guess as to what belonged in the CircuitPack base class and what belonged in the derived TR48 class.
+He took his best guess as to what belonged in the CircuitPack base class and what belonged in the extended TR48 class.
 When he added the TR96 and TR192 he may have realized that he had problems, and he did the best he could to get it working in his current design given his time constraints.

 I had the luxury of being able to take a little time and think about the design.
 I also had the luxury of seeing three completed TR classes.
 By this point the layers of abstraction had emerged, even if they were in the wrong places.